prachet283/ML-Project-22-Regression-Projects-WebApp/README.md

 ### House Price Prediction
 **Description**: Predicts house prices based on features such as location, square footage, number of bedrooms, and other property details.

-Car Price Prediction
+### Car Price Prediction
-Description: Predicts car prices based on attributes like brand, model, year of manufacture, mileage, and engine specifications.
+**Description**: Predicts car prices based on attributes like brand, model, year of manufacture, mileage, and engine specifications.

-Gold Price Prediction
+### Gold Price Prediction
-Description: Predicts the price of gold based on historical data, including currency exchange rates, inflation rates, and global financial indicators.
+**Description**: Predicts the price of gold based on historical data, including currency exchange rates, inflation rates, and global financial indicators.

 Medical Insurance Cost Prediction
 Description: Predicts insurance premiums based on features like age, BMI, smoking status, and medical conditions.